When Can You Obtain A Post-Judgment Modification?

 Changes In Custody Or Placement

-Dealing with a child custody and placement plan also teaches the only constant in life is change.
 A placement schedule that was ideal when a child was young may be more difficult to work with when a child is older and has numerous after school activities.
 Similarly, parents may experience changes to their job or work schedules that will demand a modification.
 As with child support, obtaining a formal court order modifying your agreement is the best way to ensure you have a valid modification.

 Enforcement Of Orders

-There may be times when a party fails to do something, like make child support payments, or refuses to abide by the terms of the placement (visitation) that will require you to return to Wisconsin court and request the judge enforce an order.
+There may be times when a party fails to do something, like make child support payments, or refuses to abide by the terms of the placement order that will require you to return to court and request the judge enforce an order.
 Our lawyers understand that such actions can make your life very difficult, but it is important to work with the court to resolve the situation.

 Contact Our Firm